DevCycleHQ-Sandbox/devcycle-use-cases/README.md

 git clone https://github.com/DevCycleHQ/devcycle-use-cases.git
 ```

-2. Install a compatable veresion of nodejs.
-Current using lts/hydrogen.
+2. Install a compatible version of nodejs.
+Currently using `lts/hydrogen`.

 If you use nvm to manage your node version you can just run: